69th Infantry Regiment (New York)

-The 69th New York Infantry Regiment is an infantry regiment of the United States Army.
+The 69th Infantry Regiment is an infantry regiment of the United States Army.
 It is from New York City, part of the New York Army National Guard.
 It is known as the "Fighting Sixty-Ninth", a name said to have been given by Robert E. Lee during the Civil War.
 An Irish-American heritage is attributed to the regiment, which is also nicknamed the "Fighting Irish" – a tradition mentioned in Joyce Kilmer's poem "When the 69th Comes Back".
 Between 1917 and 1992 it was also designated the 165th Infantry Regiment.
 It is headquartered at the 69th Regiment Armory in Manhattan.

 The regiment currently consists of a single light infantry battalion (1st Battalion, 69th Infantry Regiment) and is part of the 27th Infantry Brigade of the 42nd Infantry Division.
 The regiment has seen combat in four wars: the American Civil War, World War I, World War II, and the Iraq War.
 It has also participated in 23 campaigns, so many that the staffs of its regimental colors are authorized to be one foot longer than normal to accommodate them all.